 Compile your findings from #4 and draw up a business plan comprising of your (revenue) goals, what you’re going to do and when.
 A useful tip is to always overestimate your budget!

-You’ve got a great concept, great menu and now you need a great location!
+You’ve got a great concept, great menu, and now you need a great location!
 Find an accessible and highly visible spot but take into account the annual rent of the location.
+To learn more, check out our handy article Choosing the right location for your restaurant.

 Wrap it up in attractive design: